S-P-H-E/S-P-H-E/README.md

 I am a full-stack developer and designer.

-I build with TypeScript and Rust on the backend and React (usually via Next.js), Vue, and the Elysia framework for Node / Bun APIs.
+I build with TypeScript and Rust on the backend, React and Vue on the frontend and the Elysia framework for APIs

 For hosting: Vercel for most React front-ends, Docker plus Railway for backend services and full-stack projects.